-All County Princesses are required to give a presentation at State Pageant in front of a panel of judges and an audience.
-If you have any questions concerning the presentation, please feel free to call Linda, Laura, or a regional board member.
+If you have any questions concerning the presentation, please feel free to call Carrie, Laura, or a regional board member.

 It is highly recommended that your presentation be related to a current dairy promotion campaign.
-For example: Your Milk Comes From a Good Place, Refuel with Chocolate Milk, 3 Every-Day, Fuel Up to Play 60, Undeniably Dairy, Choose PA Dairy- Goodness that Matters, etc.
+For example: Your Milk Comes From a Good Place, Refuel with Chocolate Milk, 3 Every-Day, Fuel Up, Undeniably Dairy, Choose PA Dairy- Goodness that Matters, etc.